bparanj/crystal/electronics/components/resistor.md

 ### Why Not Restrict the Current to a Safe Level?

-It is essential to restrict the current to a level that components can handle to prevent damage and ensure reliable operation.
+It is necessary to restrict the current to a level that components can handle to prevent damage and ensure reliable operation.
 Here are the main reasons:

 1. **Component Protection**: Exceeding the current rating of a component can cause overheating, damage, or complete failure.
 Resistors, current regulators, and other protective components ensure the current remains within safe limits.
 2. **Circuit Stability**: Proper current regulation ensures that all components operate within their intended parameters, maintaining the stability and functionality of the circuit.